medranomr/Impact-Plan-medranomr/README.md

 | Group Discussion  |   |   |
 | Class Presentation |  |  |

-<!Assessment>
-<!Describe how you plan to assess the learning objectives described above.>
 ### Outcomes

 <!Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
 Also describe how the course plan will help long-term goals in addressing computing impacts on society.>